 Rib-Eye Steak is a very popular steak with deep flavour suited to grilling or barbecuing.
 Rib-eye is cut from just above the ribs, an area which does little work and makes rib-eye exceptionally tender.
 There are also ribbons of fat found throughout the meat, adding plenty of flavour, and an ‘eye’ of fat in the centre.
 The fat helps the cooking process, keeping the meat succulent.

-Sitting somewhere between rump and fillet in terms of taste, texture and price, Sirloin Steak has the perfect balance of fat and tenderness.
+Sirloin Steak sits between rump and fillet in terms of taste, texture and price, and has the perfect balance of fat and tenderness.
 It comes from between the fillet and the rib.
 Sirloin steaks should be cooked in a similar way to rib-eye, allowing the fat to melt into the meat.

-Rump Steak is similar to sirloin, but slightly less tender, so it is usually cheaper than fillet, sirloin or rib-eye.
-It is often considered the best steak for flavour.
-Cut from the backside of the cow, it’s a muscle that’s used quite a bit during the animal’s life, which means it’s tougher than other ‘prime’ steaks.
+Rump Steak is often considered the best steak for flavour.
+Cut from the backside of the cow, it’s a muscle that’s used quite a bit during the animal’s life, which means it is less tender than other ‘prime’ steaks.
 However, it is still tender enough to be fried quickly and served rare (if desired).
 Rump steaks are also a good choice when making kebabs or skewers and can also be sliced very thinly and used in stir-fries which require very fast and hot cooking.

 Bavette Steak is a french name for the flank steak of a cow.
 Flank is a steak cut that is sourced from the underbelly of the cow, and is generally quite long and flat.
 It is known to be very rich in flavour and relatively loose – almost crumbling – in texture when cooked right.
 Cook quickly and at high temperatures to achieve perfect, medium-rare results.